sol-sk/GIT_Obsidian/Lacan Orientation/Introduction - What is the Real? (1998), Miller.md

 Intro–being at his destination is the ideal, the time being Real

-My Q; how do we know wha tto call "Real?"
+My Q; how do we know what to call "Real?"
-- It's something tat's in the peripheral, it's paradowical, can/'t be identified, recognized – can be felt
+- It's something that's in the peripheral, it's paradoxical, can/'t be identified, recognized – can be felt
 - *The real finds you*

 A's: